 In England the minimum contribution is set at 10%.
-More information about tithings can be found here (link to section in CG toolkit).
+More information about tithings can be found here.

 Many Councillors also have other paid employment.
 A small number of working Councillors go part time (for example to 3-4 days a week) to make it easier to fulfil both roles.

 Others – like Council Leaders, Deputies and Cabinet Members – give up their job to undertake their council role.

 But please remember that being a Councillor is not a permanent job – it’s one we need to be re-elected to every four years (and every year by your group for positions that involve an SRA) – and you should factor that risk into decisions you take with other jobs you have.
 Going full time as a councillor is a rewarding experience and lets you get involved in things you would otherwise not have time to, but it is not a decision to be taken lightly.